Maxson52/php-text-based-game/README.md

 - - - an associative array of the items and their pos (such as 1,1,0 or in an inventory) and names (volleyball, ball, etc.)
 - - isHilly (whether Craggy Cliff has been dug out)
 - - doorLocked (whether the door has been unlocked)
+- - gui (bool, determines whether the easy to read gui is enabled)

 ## Functions